Hendiatris: Modern usages

 The Royal Military College of Canada has followed the tripartite motto "Truth, Duty, Valour" since the founding of the College in 1876.
 This motto was expanded into the Canadian Forces' core values.

 Very often triple mottoes derive from a turn of oratory in a speech; for example Abraham Lincoln's "of the people, by the people, for the people" in his Gettysburg Address and "Segregation now, segregation tomorrow, segregation forever" in George Wallace's 1963 Inaugural Address.

 These are common throughout Western civilization, but also appear in other cultures.
-The Japanese said that during their boom years, illegal immigrants performed the work that was "dangerous, difficult, (and/or) dirty" (きつい、汚い、危険, Kiken, kitsui, kitanai).
+The Japanese said that during their boom years, illegal immigrants performed the work that was "dangerous, difficult, (and/or) dirty" (きつい、汚い、危険, Kitsui, kitanai, kiken).
 Dravidian parties in southern India use the motto "Duty, Dignity and Discipline" (in Tamil: கடமை, கண்ணியம், கட்டுப்பாடு).
 The proponents of Manding social reformation and the N'Ko language education in West Africa use the hendiatris motto "to be savvy, to work, to be just" (ߞߊ߬ ߞߏߟߐ߲߫߸ ߞߊ߬ ߓߊ߯ߙߊ߫߸ ߞߊ߬ ߕߋߟߋ߲߫, kà kólɔn, kà báara, kà télen).

 The form is so well known that it can be played upon, as in the three requisites of real estate ("Location, Location, Location"), and similarly with Tony Blair stating his priorities as a political leader to be "education, education and education".

 In German society, the tripartite motto Kinder, Küche, Kirche (children, kitchen, church) was first a late-19th-century slogan.

 One of the unofficial mottoes of Yale University is "For God, for country, and for Yale", which appears as the last line of the university's alma mater, Bright College Years.
 Yale historian George W. Pierson has also described Yale as "at once a tradition, a company of scholars, a society of friends".

 A commonly used patriotic slogan in Poland is Bóg, Honor, Ojczyzna (lit.
 “God, Honour, Fatherland”).

 The motto of the Afghan National Army is خدا، وطن، وظیفه (lit.
 "God, Homeland, Duty").

 Featured in the 2004 American cult classic film, 13 Going on 30, starring Jennifer Garner, "Thirty, flirty, and thriving", is used to express the idea of optimistic prosperity, in the wake of commonplace insecurities faced by many young adults, in their teens and twenties.

 In the Kendrick Lamar song "The Recipe", the hendiatris of "women, weed, and weather" describes "what represents L.A.," according to Dr. Dre, who appears on the song.

 A commonly used slogan used in propaganda by the Chinese Communist Party during the Mao era is "Great, Glorious, and Correct".
-After disappearing for decades after the opening of China, a resurgence of usage of the figure of speech can be observed under the general secretaryship of Xi Jinping.
+After disappearing for decades after the reform and opening up, a resurgence of usage of the figure of speech can be observed under the general secretaryship of Xi Jinping.